o/gaia/README.md

 ####Running with supervisord

-[Supervisor](http://supervisord.org/) allows users to monitor and control a number of processes on UNIX-like operating systems.
+[Supervisor](http://supervisord.org/) allows users to monitor and control a number of process on UNIX-like operating systems.
 Installation instructions can be found in [here](http://supervisord.org/installing.html#installing-a-distribution-package).

-To running Gaia as a daemon with supervisord, add the following lines to supervisord configuration.
+To run Gaia as a daemon with supervisord, add the following lines to supervisord configuration.

 ```
 [program:gaia]